johnmartel/AisCoverage/README.md

 The current release makes it possible to see the coverage within a limited timespan, down to a single hour, and with 1 hour intervals. <br>
 The data is currently only persisted in memory, so might make an out of memory error, if run over longer amounts of time. <br>

-A sample of how satalite data coverage will be handled is possible, by pressing ctrl, and dragging the mouse over the area of interest.
+A sample of how satellite data coverage will be handled is possible, by pressing ctrl, and dragging the mouse over the area of interest.
 <br>

 Examples of configuration files can be found here:<br>